Working with OpenRefine

 Exploring data by applying multiple filters

-Facets are one of the most useful features of OpenRefine and can help both get an overview of the data in a project as well as helping you bring more consistency to the data.
+Facets are one of the most useful features of OpenRefine and can help get an overview of the data in a project as well as helping you bring more consistency to the data.
 OpenRefine supports faceted browsing as a mechanism for

 - filtering down to just the subset of rows that you want to change in bulk.